What is GDPR Compliance + Checklist Your Company Needs to Follow

 That way, when prospects fill out your forms, they’ll see the request for GDPR consent.

-Opt-in forms are at the heart of the GDPR.
+Opt-in lead capture forms are at the heart of the GDPR.
 The EU wants consumers to give explicit consent before they receive communications, such as emails or SMSs, from companies.

 Hello Bar makes it easy.
 As mentioned above, you can enable GDPR compliance right from your account.
 Since you can’t have consumers opt-in for two things (such as a lead magnet and your newsletter) at the same time, you can use the Hello Bar thank-you page to allow prospects to sign up for your newsletter.